Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Official Website | rad.radcreation.jp |

 Opened in 2013.
-Part of the RAD CREATION chain with sister venues like Sakae R.A.D, RAD SEVEN, and Party'z.
-It's a launching pad for young bands, with many musicians in their 20s and 30s.
-Because there are multiple chain venues, connections between bands sharing bills spread easily through RAD CREATION's booking system.
+Part of the RAD CREATION chain with sister venues like R.A.D and RAD SEVEN in Sakae and Party'z.
+It serves as a gateway for young bands, with many musicians in their 20s-30s.
+With multiple venues in the chain, connections between support acts tend to develop through RAD CREATION's booking.
 Member recruitment information sometimes circulates within the chain's community.

-Imaike Area — The Holy Land of Punk and Hardcore
+Imaike Area — The Sacred Ground of Punk and Hardcore

-Imaike is about 10 minutes from Nagoya Station on the Higashiyama Line.
-An area where bars and live houses intermingle, with a somewhat underground atmosphere.
-Nagoya's punk and hardcore scene has centered around this area.
+Imaike is about 10 minutes from Nagoya Station on the subway Higashiyama Line.
+With a mix of izakayas and live houses, it has a somewhat underground atmosphere.
+Nagoya's punk and hardcore scene has formed around this area.

 Imaike HUCK FINN